At risk or dead marine mammals

 Report at risk or dead marine mammals

-Seals and sea lions sleep and rest on beaches and structures – you do no need to report these sightings unless the animal is obviously injured or distressed.
+Seals and sea lions sleep and rest on beaches and structures – you don't need to report these sightings unless the animal is obviously injured or distressed.

 Offences against marine mammals